 E. Coli Bacteria

-- Because testing for multiple pathogens is time-consuming and expensive, scientists and beach managers use indicator organisms for monitoring.
-For fresh waters, Escherichia coli (E. coli) is the best indicator for the presence of pathogens that can make people sick.
+- Because testing for all the germs in the water that could make you sick is time-consuming and expensive, scientists and beach managers use indicator organisms for monitoring.
+For fresh waters, Escherichia coli (E. coli) is the best indicator to tell if there are germs in the water that can make people sick.

 Blue-Green Algae (Cyanobacteria)

-- Cyanobacteria can form harmful algal blooms in freshwater that can be toxic to people and animals, causing a variety of symptoms.
+- Blue-green algae (cyanobacteria) can form blooms in freshwater that can be toxic to people and animals, causing a variety of symptoms.